PHILOSOPHY AND CURRICULUM

 The Learning Environment and Our Staff

-Providing an aesthetically pleasing, safe and sanitary, indoor and outdoor learning environment for children continues to be an importance at the preschool level at Kehoe-France Northshore.
-Our indoor learning spaces are divided into well-defined interest areas that encourage distinctive types of play and promote creativity, imagination, cognitive, social and emotional development.
+Providing an aesthetically pleasing, safe and sanitary, indoor and outdoor learning environment for children continues to be important at the preschool level at Kehoe-France Northshore.
+Our indoor learning spaces are divided into well-defined interest areas that encourage distinctive types of play and promote creativity, imagination, cognitive, social, and emotional development.
 These areas are flexible and are full of materials and manipulatives that promote fun, hands-on learning.
-Outdoors, the children have the opportunity to run, play, climb and interact on developmentally appropriate playground equipment.
+Outdoors, the children have the opportunity to run, play, climb, and interact on developmentally appropriate playground equipment.

 In every classroom, there is a lead teacher and at least one or more assistants.
 Our low student to teacher ratio allows for plenty of individualized attention and interaction.
 Our lead teachers are degreed and certified and work hard to ensure their classrooms serve as a learning community.

 The Daily Curriculum